-In addition to issues of THE IRISH PEOPLE, the collection includes photographs, newspaper clippings, pamphlets, post cards, letters, and other materials related to the paper’s production and events associated with Irish America (see also the links above).
+In addition to issues of THE IRISH PEOPLE, the collection includes photographs, newspaper clippings, pamphlets, post cards, letters, and other materials related to the paper’s production and events associated with Irish America (see also the links below).

 We thank Joe Flaherty, Marion Reynolds, The Tamiment Library and Robert F. Wagner Archives of New York University, Tom Delaney, and Peter Hegarty for providing access to their collections of the Irish People.
 We also greatly appreciate the support of Irish Northern Aid.
 And we want to offer a special thanks to Jack O’Brien for his support, encouragement, and newspapers.

 If you have questions or comments about this collection, visit the Irish Republican Movement Collection on Facebook.